 From the Comm.
-Type menu, press the Yellow button to return to the 'Communication' menu.
+Type menu, press the Red Button to return to the Communication menu.
 Then:

-Return to the previous menu by pressing the Yellow button.
+Return to the previous menu by pressing the Red Button.
 Then:

-Return to the previous menu by pressing the Yellow button again.
+Return to the previous menu by pressing the Red Button again.
 Then:

 Note: The reader may stay on this screen for a moment after pressing the button.

 At the copyright screen, during boot-up.
 Press the the Red button to scroll to the bottom.

 Quickly write down the IP address of your device.

 Note: The copyright screen is very brief.
 If the screen advances before you can write down the address, simply reboot the reader (# + Red Button) and try again.

 Once the reader has rebooted and displays Welcome, log into your talech register as an Admin user.
 Then configure the card reader.